 It takes a very gifted student to simply be able to read a textbook and expect to pass an exam.
-For most students, a successful result requires them to Practice First, and you’ll see what I mean.
+For most students, a successful result requires them to practice first.

-If I were to ask you, “Why would you buy a share in a company?
-And why would you buy a common share?”
-Your response may be something like this.
-“If you’re looking for income, maybe you’re hoping to receive an annual dividend, you’re hoping that dividend increases with time, and that, overall, your return adequately compensates you for the level of risk that you’re assuming.”
-If you in the video you will see the Dividend Discount Model, which is “Div1”, which stands for dividend one year from now, over R, which is the required rate of return minus G, which is the growth rate.
-You want to pay attention to this formula because if you are asked to calculate intrinsic value of the stock the Div1 piece often confuses students and that is where they go wrong.
+If I were to ask you, “Why would you buy a share in a company”, your response may be something like, “If you’re looking for income, maybe you’re hoping to receive an annual dividend, you’re hoping that dividend increases with time, and that, overall, your return adequately compensates you for the level of risk that you’re assuming.”
+The Dividend Discount Model is Div1 / (r – g), where ‘Div1’ is the dividend one year from now, ‘r’ is the required rate of return, and ‘g’ is the growth rate.
+You want to pay attention to this formula the ‘Div1’ piece often confuses students and that is where they go wrong.
 Remember, you need the dividend one year from now.

 You have to pay very special attention to the wording and the question.
-If they say today’s dividend is a dollar, for example, well then you’re going to have to increase it by the growth rate to find out what it will be a year from now.
-But if on the other hand if they say, “The dividend will be a dollar five” it is as though they are talking about next year.
-Then you would not have to increase it.
-So this is something you want to be aware of and pay special attention to on the exam.
+If they say that today’s dividend is $1, for example, then you’re going to have to increase it by the growth rate to find out what it will be one year from now.
+But if on the other hand they say that the dividend will be $1 next year, then they have already accounted for the growth, and you would not have to increase it.
+So, this is something you want to be aware of and pay special attention to on the exam.

 Now, with all this in mind, let’s circle back and tackle that challenging question we looked at at the top of the video.
 The easiest way to tackle this question is simply to make up some numbers, calculate the intrinsic value, then increase the required rate of return, and calculate it again to see how it would impact the answer.